K Line Northern Extension: Connection to Phase One

 The final design of "Phase One" (the original project line south of Exposition Blvd to LAX) would determine how the Phase Two project could or would connect to Phase One.
 The original locally preferred alternative (LPA) for the Crenshaw/LAX Line from the draft environmental impact study (Draft EIS/EIR) specified an at-grade station at the Phase One Expo/Crenshaw terminus, with the Leimert Park tunnel ending several blocks south of that, near 39th Street.
 If Phase One were built per the LPA, then Phase Two would require the building of a new tunnel with a connection near 39th Street.
 This would need the north end of the Leimert Park tunnel to be outfitted with knockout panels to allow for the possible future extension north.

 Metro also studied "Design Option 6" for Phase One, which would extend the Leimert Park tunnel north to the line's northern terminus at Exposition, with an underground station at Crenshaw/Exposition.
 This design option was selected so that Phase Two can connect to Phase One directly at the Crenshaw/Exposition station's tunnels.
 This design option increased the cost of the original Phase One project by $236 million.

+Route

-Proposed routes
+Proposed

 In July 2018, Metro released its initial set of rail concepts and rail alternatives for the corridor, conducted by AECOM.

-Initial alternatives analysis

-The July 2018 concepts released by Metro included five alternative plans for study.
+These concepts included five alternative plans for study.
 These included different alignments but the same mode, light rail, as Phase 1 of the Crenshaw-LAX Line was currently under construction as light rail.
 Of the original five, a "Vermont Route" option was dropped in October 2019 due to public comments.
 A hybrid San Vicente option was added at the same time.
 On August 17, 2020, Metro recommended three final alignments for environmental analysis and advanced conceptual engineering.
 The current three alternatives considered are all south to north routes: